Gunman kills 3, including reporter covering initial shooting

 Spectrum News 13 identified the slain reporter Thursday as Dylan Lyons.
 Photographer Jesse Walden was also wounded.

-The two were in an unmarked news vehicle on Wednesday afternoon covering the first homicide when a man approached and shot them, Orange County Sheriff John Mina said in a news conference.
-The man then went to a nearby home where he fatally shot a girl and critically wounded her mother.
+The two were in an unmarked news vehicle on Wednesday afternoon covering the first homicide when a man approached and shot them, Orange County Sheriff John Mina said during a news conference.
+The man then went to a nearby home where he fatally shot the 9-year-old girl and critically wounded her mother.
+Officials have not yet released the name of the girl’s mother.

 The sheriff said police have detained Keith Melvin Moses, 19, who they believe is responsible for all of the shootings.

 Mina said police didn’t immediately know the motive for the shootings.
-He said Moses was an acquainted with the first victim but did not appear to have a connection with any of the others.
+He said Moses was acquainted with Nathacha Augustin, 38, who was the first victim, but did not appear to have a connection with any of the others.
 He said it was not clear if Moses knew that two of the people shot were journalists and noted their vehicle didn’t look like a typical news van or have the station’s logo on it.

-It was not immediately known whether Moses has a lawyer who could speak on his behalf.
+It was not immediately known whether Moses has a lawyer who can speak on his behalf.

 “I want to acknowledge what a horrible day this has been for our community and our media partners,” Mina told a room full of reporters.
 “No one in our community — not a mother, not a 9-year-old and certainly not news professionals — should become the victim of gun violence in our community.”